rdmpage/citation-matching/README.md

 BHL has a data dump matching external identifiers such as ISSNs to BHL’s own title identifiers (`titleidentifier.txt`).
 The file `import-bhl.php` will import these into the database `matching.db`.

+If an article potential exists in BHL we can use the BHL OpenURL resolver to locate the corresponding page (or pages).
+Note that there may be more than one matching page if BHL has multiple scans of the same volume, or a scan comprising multiple volumes.

 ### Journal abbreviations